Amazon has received approval from the Federal Communications Commission (FCC) for a bedside device that uses radar to monitor sleep.

 Essential reading: The best gadgets for advanced sleep monitoring

 There are devices on the market that are already able to monitor for sleep apnea.
 Withings is leading the bunch with its Sleep Analyzer tracking pad.
 More recently the French outfit has extended the functionality to the Scanwatch.
 This makes the timepiece the first wrist device able to monitor for the condition.
 For the moment the watch is available in Europe, but it is still waiting for the nod of approval from the FDA in the US.

 Other companies, such as Garmin and Fitbit, are also working on devices to battle sleep apnea.
-But we are yet to see anything materialize.
+But we are yet to see anything materialise from their end.

 Amazon has recently launched Halo – a body fat measuring fitness band.
-If this latest leak turns out to be accurate, it would indicate the online retail giant has much loftier ambitions in the health and fitness space.
+But it’s obvious the online retail giant has much loftier ambitions in the health and fitness space.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!